 Historical fiction swept me into the past:

-- The Gilded Mountains by Kate Manning – Colorado in the Gilded Age, through the eyes of a French Canadian miner’s daughter
+- Gilded Mountain by Kate Manning – Colorado in the Gilded Age, through the eyes of a French Canadian miner’s daughter (Dec)

 - The Crimson Thread by Kate Forsyth – a riff on the myth of Theseus and Ariadne, set in WWII Crete